Column: Andretti digs deep to honor family at Indianapolis

 He wants nothing more than to break that so-called curse, which began for him as a rookie in 2006 when Sam Hornish Jr. passed him right before the finish line.
 Marco finished second, his father Michael finished third and it was the first of 14 consecutive years of Indy 500 heartbreak for Marco.

-He is not over that loss, bitterly noting that 15 years later he is still defending why he was so angry in defeat.
-The race that hurts the most was actually last year when he ran a tribute 50th anniversary paint scheme of his grandfather’s win, a time-consuming effort that his sister tirelessly put together.
-Radical changes made to his car were a disaster and Andretti plummeted to the back of the field at the start of the race.
-He finished 26th, his worst finish in 10 years.
+He said the race that hurts the most was actually last year when he ran a tribute 50th anniversary paint scheme of his grandfather’s win, a time-consuming effort that his sister tirelessly put together.
+Radical changes made to his car were a disaster and he finished 26th, his worst finish in 10 years.

 Andretti recognizes that his statistics — two wins in 240 starts over 15 seasons, his last victory way back in 2011 — open him to criticism.
-Fans have mocked his lack of success, accused him of keeping his job only because his dad owns the team and suggested he’s not worthy of a seat in IndyCar.
+Fans have accused him of keeping his job only because his dad owns the team and suggested he’s not worthy of his seat.

 It used to bother him.
-But Andretti has grown up in this series; he was just 19 his rookie year and teammates with series greats Dario Franchitti, Tony Kanaan and Bryan Herta, who now calls his races.
-He has learned to stop worrying about the chatter.
+But Andretti has grown up in this series; he was just 19 his rookie year and teammates with series greats Dario Franchitti, Tony Kanaan and Herta, who now calls his races.
+He has settled into the Pennsylvania home where he grew up, next door to his beloved grandfather.
+He’s content being Marco Andretti and has stopped worrying about the chatter.

-Now he’s a favorite to win the race that means everything to his family, an enormous amount of pressure that could potentially mentally drain Andretti before Sunday’s race.
-To clear his head, he planned to head to a family cabin in the Pocono mountains before he’s returns to the track Friday.
+Being a favorite to win the race that means everything to his family is an enormous amount of pressure.
+But that can wait for now.
+He was the toast of the town Sunday — his family always is when the race is in Indy — and the moment, for once, was all his.

+To clear his head, he planned to go a family cabin in the Pocono mountains before he returns to the track Friday.
+He’ll pick up “Nonno,” his 80-year-old grandfather, on the way back.

 “It’s just about being chill and trying to not stress,” Andretti said.
 “I can do that there because it’s an all-wood log cabin and you get there and it’s like everything’s cool, everything is going to be alright.”